-4.5.1 The key contractors will be responsible for identifying and contracting sub-contractors such as may be required to provide services for the completion of the construction works.
-Examples of services that may need to be sub-contracted include e.g. provision of cable supply (and installation), support vessels, guard vessels, survey services, transport services, supply of minor components, waste services, vessel provisioning and bunkering services, provision of equipment to be used in the construction works etc.
+4.5.1 The Key Contractors will be responsible for identifying and contracting Subcontractors such as may be required to provide services for the completion of the construction works.
+Inter-array cable installation will be undertaken by Siem Offshore Inc. on behalf of SHL and inter-array cables will be manufactured by JDR Cables.
+Examples of other services that may need to be sub-contracted include provision of support vessels, guard vessels, survey services, transport services, supply of minor components, waste services, vessel provisioning and bunkering services and provision of equipment to be used in the construction worksMain Construction Vessels

-4.6 Main construction vessels
+4.6 Main Construction Vessels

-4.6.1 The main construction vessels that will be used to complete the construction works described in this CMS are summarised in Table 4.2.
-Further details on the proposed construction vessels will be set out for approval as part of the Vessel Management Plan (VMP) (required under Condition 16 of the s36 consent and Condition 3.2.2.8 of the OfTW Marine Licence).
+4.6.1 The main construction vessels that will be used to complete the construction works described in this CMS are presented within the Vessel Management Plan (VMP) (LF000005-PLN-168) (required under Condition 16 of the S36 Consent and Condition 3.2.2.8 of the OfTW Marine Licence).
+In addition, the VMP provides details of additional support vessels that may be required throughout the construction phase of the Development.